thivagar-manickam/image_preprocessing/README.md

 easy for us to analyze and provide a fix for the issue.

-## :placard: Request a new feature
+## :placard: Request a new Algorithm / Functionality
-If you find any method or algorithm being missed out from the package, please create a feature request under the Issue section by following the feature request template found [here](.github/ISSUE_TEMPLATE/feature_request.md) We will go through the request and do the required works to get the feature ready.
+If you find any method or algorithm missing from the package, please create a feature request under the Issue section by following the feature request template found [here](.github/ISSUE_TEMPLATE/feature_request.md) We will go through the request and do the required works to get the feature ready.